This page has been medically reviewed by Stephen Bradford, Director of Clinical Services and Neurodiversity Lead

 - Not smiling when other people smile at them

 In addition, it’s important to understand that autism can be different in boys and girls.
-In some cases, girls with autism may hide their feelings, seem quieter and appear to be able to cope better in social situations.
+In some cases, autistic girls may hide their feelings, seem quieter and appear to be able to cope better in social situations.
 This can make autism harder to spot in girls than in boys.

 The above can all be early signs of autism and often become more apparent in school-aged children when social interaction becomes increasingly complex.
 However, for some, autistic traits may not be recognised until adulthood.

-Ultimately, ASC affects your ability to relate to others and the world around you, and process information.
+Ultimately, autism can affect your ability to relate to others and the world around you, and process information.
 You may be hyper-sensitive to sensory stimulation such as sounds, smells, taste, textures or colours.
 You may also prefer predictability, rituals and a fixed daily routine, and find that you become upset or distressed when this changes.
 Autism is also sometimes characterised by repetitive behaviours, causing you to do or think the same things over and over again.

-You may also experience some social challenges if you have ASC:
+You may also experience some social challenges if you have autism:

 - Social communication – challenges with processing language, verbal intonation and tone, figures of speech and literal thinking

 - Social interaction – challenges with understanding non-verbal cues, unspoken social rules, forming friendships, making eye contact and appreciating social contexts.
-People with autism can be socially awkward and find many unwritten social rules difficult to manage
+Autistic people can be 'socially awkward' and find many unwritten social rules difficult to manage

 - Social imagination - experiencing challenges in viewing situations from another’s perspective, predicting and understanding feelings and reactions, and foreseeing consequences of events and actions